cilium/cilium/Documentation/install/upgrade.rst

 * ``keep-bpf-templates``: This option no longer has any effect due to the BPF assets not being compiled into the cilium-agent binary anymore.
 The option is deprecated and will be removed in Cilium 1.9.
+* ``annotate-k8s-node``: Node annotations have been removed.
+The option no longer has any effect and will be removed in 1.9.

 Deprecated cilium-operator options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~